The Complexity of Shake Slice Knots: The Examples; Proof of the Main Theorem

-\eject which we describe in terms of the nine sub-matrices indicated in the figure: \begin{itemize}[label=---, itemsep=1mm] \item The central block of $A_n$ is a $(2n-3)\times(2n-3)$ matrix consisting of ones down the diagonal connecting the $(2,1)$-position to the $(2n-3,2n-4)$-position and zeroes elsewhere (the positions are given relative to the central block not $A_n$). \item The top and right edge blocks consist of zeroes everywhere. \item The bottom and left edge blocks have a $1$ in their upper-rightmost entry and zeroes elsewhere. \item The corner blocks are independent of $n$. \end{itemize} Note that the dimensions of the edge blocks are scaled appropriately to the center.
-The correctness of this description of $A_n$ may take a moment to check directly from the figure, but it is clear that $A_n$ will have this form for any $n \ge1 $.
-We give the cases $n=1$ and $n=6$ here for additional clarity:
+Applying the lemma to an appropriate Seifert surface for $P$ yields surfaces for $P_n$.
+These surfaces are shown in \autoref{fig:Pseifert} and we call them $F_n$.
+We connect the ends of the cores of the bands by arcs in the central disk of $F_n$ to obtain a basis for $H_1(F_n,\Z)$ which we label $(1), \ldots, (2n+2)$.
+We orient this basis by orienting all the arcs lying in the central disk of $F_n$ from left to right.
+The associated Seifert form, $A_n := [lk((i),(j)^+)]$, is a $(2n+2)\times(2n+2)$ matrix for $\abs{n} \ge 1$.
+We see by inspecting the diagram that $A_n$ and $A\sub{-n}$ have the following forms:

+We describe $A_n$ in terms of the four sub-matrices indicated in the figure: \begin{itemize}[label=---, itemsep=1mm] \item The lower-right block of $A_n$ is a $(2n-3)\times(2n-3)$ matrix consisting of ones down the $(i,i+1)$-diagonal and zeroes elsewhere. \item The top-right and bottom-left blocks consist of a single $1$ in the top-left and bottom-right entries respectively. \item The top-left block is independent of $n$ (and given in the example above). \end{itemize} This description of $A_n$ can be checked directly from the figure for any value of $n \in \N$.
+We can obtain $A\sub{-n}$ by taking the negative transpose of the all but the upper-left block of $A_n$.
 We will use $A_n$ to compute the symmetrized Alexander polynomial and Levine-Tristram signature function associated to the knots $P_n$.
-We briefly review the relationship between these two knot invariants before proceeding with the calculation.
+We review the relationship between these two invariants.

-\begin{proposition} Let $K$ be a knot and $A$ be a Seifert form for $K$.
-The symmetrized Alexander polynomial of $K$ can be computed by the formula:
+\begin{proposition}[\cite{gilmer_signature_2015}] Let $K$ be a knot and $A$ be a Seifert form for $K$.
+The symmetrized Alexander polynomial of $K$ is given by: